JulianMoralesSantoni/CHALLENGE-STARWARS/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-## Description
+# Description

 This application aims to manage movies and series.
 It is also integrated into the STAR WARS API with which it synchronizes your movies.
-Por favor, leer las advertencias y soporte.
+Please read the warnings and support.

-## Installation
+# Installation

 ```bash
 $ npm install
 ```

-## Create environment
+# Create environment

-# Create archive .env with next variable
+## Create environment .env with next variable

 These variables have the values ​​for my local environment except for the 'APISTARWARS_FILMS' variable.
 This last variable is mandatory to be able to synchronize.